RED: Robust Event-Guided Motion Deblurring with Modality-Specific Disentanglement: Experiments

 \subsection{Ablation Study}

-\paragraph{Investigation of RPS.} To evaluate the effectiveness of our RPS, we first validate RED and RED without RPS under different UR settings in Figure~\ref{cmp_ours_rps}.
-Then, we integrate RPS into existing event-based methods to further assess its efficiency, including Transformer-based MAT~\citep{xu2025motion} in Figure~\ref{cmp_mat} and CNN-based AHDINet~\citep{yang2025asymmetric} in Figure~\ref{cmp_ahdinet}.
+{\textbf{Investigation of RPS.}} To evaluate the effectiveness of our RPS, we first validate RED and RED without RPS under different UR settings in Figure~\ref{cmp_ours_rps}.
+Then, we integrate RPS into existing event-based methods to further assess its efficiency, including Transformer-based MAT~\cite{xu2025motion} in Figure~\ref{cmp_mat} and CNN-based AHDINet~\cite{yang2025asymmetric} in Figure~\ref{cmp_ahdinet}.
 Finally, an overall comparison in Figure~\ref{cmp_ours_all} is conducted on Ours, MAT with our RPS, and AHDINet with our RPS.

-From Figure~\ref{fig_ablation_rps}, the following conclusions are dramn.
+From Figure~\ref{fig_ablation_rps}, the following conclusions are drawn.
 First, removing RPS from our framework leads to significant robustness drops.
 Second, incorporating RPS into existing event-guided methods consistently improves their robustness, demonstrating the plug-and-play generality of RPS.
-Finally, beyond the contribution of RPS, our method consistently achieves the best performance and robustness across all conditions, highlighting the importance of our modality-specific representation. \textit{The detailed quantitative and qualitative results are presented in} \textbf{Appendix \ref{app_RPS}}.
+Finally, beyond the contribution of RPS, our method consistently achieves the best performance and robustness across all conditions, highlighting our modality-specific distanglement.